Compare Styles

 I want to celebrate a pet who's still with me.
 Which style?

-Any of the four celebration styles — Charcoal, Golden Hour, Candle Light, or Royal Baroque — fit.
-Pick by mood: Charcoal for restraint, Golden Hour for warmth, Candle Light for drama, Royal Baroque for theatre.
+Any of the eight celebration styles fit.
+Pick by mood: Candle Light for Baroque drama, Golden Hour for warmth, Noir for stark contrast, Verdant and Moonlight for a coloured studio ground, Serenity for a bright oil painting, Charcoal for restraint, Royal Baroque for theatre.
 The Rainbow Bridge style is reserved for memorial portraits and shouldn't be commissioned for a living pet — it carries a register of remembrance that doesn't fit a celebration.

 I'm commissioning a memorial portrait.
 Which style?